 Plivo has a lot of great capabilities built into its cloud communications platform.
 If you’re a Java developer, this post is for you: Learn how easy it is to send and receive SMS text messages and make and receive voice calls with Java, the Plivo Java SDK, and Plivo APIs.

 If you’re interested in messaging applications, Plivo’s cloud communications platform makes things easy for you.
-Sending an SMS message requires just 18 lines of code; receiving messages takes just 17.
+Sending an SMS message requires just 18 lines of code; receiving messages takes just 17, or you can create a Java application to receive and respond to SMS messages.

 How to get set up and make and receive phone calls